 \end{theorem} \begin{remark} As illustrated in \autoref{fig:Sharp} the lower bound in \autoref{Theo:mainDiscrete} is attained for some reference measures.
 The upper bound is also attained when we consider the reference and target datasets both equal to $\{1,2,3,4,5\}\subset \R$.
 The Tukey depth of $3$ is $3/5$ and the breakdown point of the optimal transport map evaluated at $ 3$ is $3/5$.
-As a consequence, the bounds of \autoref{Theo:mainDiscrete} are sharp. \end{remark} \begin{remark} We also observe that $ \mathrm{TD}^{-}(u_i;u^{(n)})$ and $\mathrm{TD}(u_i; u^{(n)})$ get closer as $n\to \infty$ if $\mu_n=\frac{1}{n}\sum_{i=1}^n\delta_{u_i}$ converges weakly to a probability measure that is absolutely continuous w.r.t.\ the Lebesgue measure.
+As a consequence, the bounds of \autoref{Theo:mainDiscrete} are sharp. \end{remark} \begin{remark} We also observe that $ \mathrm{TD}^{-}(u_i;u^{(n)})$ and $\mathrm{TD}(u_i; u^{(n)})$ get closer as $n\to \infty$ if $\mu_n=\frac{1}{n}\sum_{i=1}^n\delta_{u_i}$ converges weakly to a probability measure that is absolutely continuous with respect to the Lebesgue measure.
 We underline that the breakdown point of the optimal transport map could be arbitrary small.
-Indeed, if the reference dataset $u^{(n)}$ is supported on a lower dimensional affine subspace and $X^{(n)}$ is very close to $u^{(n)}$, a perturbation of single point will send the optimal transport map evaluated at a particular $ u_i\in u^{(n)} $ to infinity (see the construction of \autoref{fig:Sharp}).
-Thus, as the reference dataset becomes more disordered or random, the robustness of the optimal transport map increases. \end{remark}
+Indeed, if the reference sample $u^{(n)}$ is supported on a lower dimensional affine subspace and $X^{(n)}$ is very close to $u^{(n)}$, a perturbation of {a} single point will send the optimal transport map evaluated at a particular $ u_i\in u^{(n)} $ to infinity (see the construction of \autoref{fig:Sharp}).
+Thus, as the reference sample becomes more disordered or random, the robustness of the optimal transport map increases. \end{remark}